ms-solly/myeditor/README.md

 ## How to Contribute

-We welcome contributions to MyEditor!
+We welcome contributions to MiEditor!
 Whether it's fixing bugs, adding features, or improving documentation, your help is appreciated.
 Here's how you can contribute:

 1. **Fork** the repository and create a new branch: